joshaho/tableau-workshops/src/content/docs/guides/1806-4-calculated-fields.md

   :::

-* **[Step 5](/../../reference/e4s3sol) –** Create a calculated field called 'Top Influencer' to determine if a customer's NPS is greater than the '3 Month Average NPS'.
+* **<a href="/../../reference/e4s3sol" target="_blank">Step 5</a> –** Create a calculated field called 'Top Influencer' to determine if a customer's NPS is greater than the '3 Month Average NPS'.
 The calculation should return 'Top Influencer' if they meet this condition, else should return NULL.

     :::tip[Calculation Logic]
     IF [NPS] > [3 Month Average NPS] THEN 'Top Influencer' ELSE NULL END